scikit-hep/awkward/docs-src/what-is-awkward.md

 bikeroutes_pyobj = json.loads(bikeroutes_json)
 ```

-It's a complicated dataset with street names and variable-length polylines.
-Let's load it as an Awkward Array: [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) for an array of records, [ak.Record](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Record.html) for a single record (that may contain arrays).
+It's a complex dataset with nested structures containing street names and variable-length polylines, and it's about 2 MB.

+To load it as an Awkward Array, we can use the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) constructor for an array of records or the [ak.Record](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Record.html) constructor for a single record like this one.

 ```{code-cell}
 import awkward1 as ak